Opening the Closet Door for our LGBTQ Kids

 Last year, the “Family Is Still Family” PSAs, produced in association with the Asian Pride Project, aired on local Asian ethnic television stations in markets across the U.S., including Boston, Chicago, Hawaii, Los Angeles and Sacramento.

 NQAPIA worked with the Asian Pride Project to develop a series of short, multilingual videos of AAPI parents who love their LGBTQ children.
+Click here to find when the Chinese and Korean videos will air on Asian ethnic media.

 None of the parents are actors.
 They are all everyday parents from different parts of the country.